Brand name: Amoxil Paediatric Drops TM

-What this medicine is for
+What it is used for

 It is indicated for the treatment of the following infections due to susceptible strains of sensitive organisms: Note Therapy should be guided by bacteriological studies, including sensitivity tests, and by clinical response.
 However, in emergency cases where the causative organism has not been identified, therapy with amoxycillin may be useful.
 Clinical judgement will decide whether combination with another antibiotic would provide a sufficiently broad spectrum of activity pending sensitivity test results.
 Skin and Skin Structure: Staphylococcus, non-penicillinase producing; Streptococcus; E.coli (see Microbiology).
 Respiratory (Acute and Chronic): H.influenzae, Streptococcus; S.pneumoniae; staphylococcus, non-penicillinase-producing; E.coli (see Microbiology).
 Genitourinary Tract (complicated and uncomplicated, Acute and Chronic): E.coli (see Microbiology), P.mirabilis and S.faecalis.
 Gonorrhoea: N.gonorrhoeae (non-penicillinase producing).
 Prophylaxis of endocarditis: AMOXIL may be used for the prophylaxis of bacterial endocarditis in individuals at particular risk, such as those with a prosthetic heart valve or those who have previously had endocarditis.

 - Store below 25 degrees Celsius

 This medicine was verified as being available on the PBS (Pharmaceutical Benefits Scheme) on March 1, 2023.
 To learn more about this subsidy, visit the Pharmaceutical Benefits Scheme (PBS) website.